 This example is based on Ed West's vignette.
-Ed's students selected conservation of electricity as their project.
-Ed then selected science standards that addressed the energy sources and electrical circuits.
-He also wanted students to recognize that most electricity is produced by burning fossil fuels, which contributes to air pollution.
+Ed's students selected multiple use of land space as their topic.
+Ed then selected science standards that addressed structure and function so that he could give students a background in how the human body functions, and later relate that to a community sports facility.